Joan Spillane: 1960 Rome Olympics

-In the 1960 Olympic Trials, Spillane finished third in both the 100 and 200 meter freestyle, qualifying for a place on the U.S. Women's Olympic relay teams.
+In preparation for the 1960 trials, Spillane swam two hour practices in the morning and a ninety minute practice in the evening on a six day schedule, though her evening practices later extended to two hours in preparation for the Olympics.
+At the 1960 Olympic Trials on August 2, in Detroit, Spillane finished third in both the 100 and 200 meter freestyle, qualifying for a place on the U.S. Women's Olympic relay teams.

-Spillane competed at the 1960 Summer Olympics in Rome, where she received a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay, together with teammates Shirley Stobs, Carolyn Wood and Chris von Saltza.
-She, Wood, and Saltza set a new world record in the 4×100-meter freestyle of 4:08.9.
-Spillane swam the first leg of the relay final.
+Travelling with the team, Spillane competed at the September, 1960 Summer Olympics in Rome, where she received a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay, together with teammates Shirley Stobs, Carolyn Wood and Chris von Saltza.
+Before a crowd of 9,000, Spillane, Stobs, Wood, and Saltza set a new world record in the 4×100-meter freestyle with a combined time of 4:08.9, a full 8 seconds under the former world record.
+Spillane swam the first leg of the freestyle relay final with a personal best time of 1:02, remaining within a few lengths of Australian team member Dawn Fraser, who swam her leg in a record time of 1:00.25.
 In the third leg of the final, American Carolyn Wood passed Australian Lorraine Crapp to take the lead by 2.7 seconds, with anchor leg swimmer Chris von Saltza easily maintaining and adding to the American lead to finish with a three length win.

 Spillane also swam the freestyle leg for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter medley relay, but she was ineligible for a medal under the 1960 international swimming rules because she did not swim in the event final.

-Spillane attended the University of Michigan.

-Joan Spillane Postma was a math teacher at Bleyl Junior High in Houston, TX.
-Postma Elementary in CFISD in Houston is named for her.